UPchieve/subway/README.md

 ?partnerId=PARTNER_ID
 ```

-where `PARTNER_ID` is the key name of the student partner organization defined in `config.js` under `studentPartnerManifests`.
+where `PARTNER_ID` is the key name of the student partner organization defined in `config.ts` under `studentPartnerManifests`.

 Returns a student partner manifest object.